fedecalendino/alfred-crypto-prices/README.md

 ![search example](./img/screenshots/search.png)

-> note: the search works over the symbol of a coin, not it's id.
+> note: the search works over the symbol of a coin, not its id.

 ##### • marketcap